1fish2/BBQTimer/README.md

 [MIT License](https://github.com/1fish2/BBQTimer/blob/master/LICENSE.md).

 ## Usage Tips
-* On Android Lollipop, just start or pause BBQ Timer from the application or its home screen widget.
+* On Android Lollipop, start BBQ Timer from the application or its home screen widget.
   You can operate it from the notification drawer and the lock screen as long as it's running or paused.
 * On Jelly Bean and KitKat, place the BBQ Timer widget on your lock screen for quick access.
 * The widget also works on the home screen.
 * To resize the home screen widget, long-press on it then drag its resize handles.
-  Stretched wider, it can show longer durations.
+  When stretched wider, it can show longer durations.
 * To remove the widget, long-press it then drag it onto “X Remove”.
 * Tap the stopwatch time display to cycle between *stopped* → *running* → *paused* → *stopped.*
 * On the app’s main screen, tap the checkbox to turn on periodic reminder alarms.